 Begin setting the scene by briefly describing the location, along with whatever character and starting action is driving the top of the scene.

-Second Rule: Formatting Characters and Dialogue
+Formatting Characters and Dialogue

-When a character speaks, their name will be in ALL CAPS and CENTERED in the middle of the page, which screenwriting software should do for you automatically.
+When a character speaks, their name will be ALL CAPS and CENTERED in the middle of the page, which screenwriting software should do for you automatically.

 Example of a Scene in Action

-Plus, unless you are directing the project yourself, directors and actors will typically be the ones to decide the inner thoughts of their characters on the day of filming or in the moment anyway.
+Plus, unless you are directing the project yourself, directors and actors will typically be the ones to decide the inner thoughts of their characters on the day of filming or in the moment, anyway.

 For example, if a character is speaking again after they just spoke, you would use a parenthetical next to their name that looks like this:

 Or if a character is talking to someone on the phone, when the person on the other line who is heard but not seen speaks, you would use a parenthetical next to their name to indicate they are not on screen.

 That looks like this:

-You can do this in the dialogue itself, or in the scene description, but indicate that it isn’t part of the action.
+You can do this in the dialogue or the scene description to indicate that it isn’t part of the action.

-More on Parentheticals – Transitions and Beats
+Formatting Transitions and Beats

-I also used the parenthetical (INTERCUT) after the time of day to indicate that the camera will be cutting back and forth between both locations as the characters continue.
+I also used the parenthetical (INTERCUT) after the time of day to indicate that the camera will cut back and forth between both locations as the characters continue.

-Another trick – by using the parenthetical “(then)” in dialogue, as I do in John Wayne’s second line, you are creating the same effect as writing “(beat)” without being so obvious about it.
+Pro tip: By using the parenthetical “(then)” in dialogue, as I do in John Wayne’s second line, you are creating the same effect as writing “(beat)” without being so obvious about it.

 Writing “Shots” – Do or Don’t?

 If you write your sentences from the perspective of a specific shot in mind, your words should naturally guide the production crew to see what you see.

-In certain cases, you may use shorthand like CLOSE ON or BIRDS EYE to indirectly indicate the point of view you want the reader to view a scene or specific image from.
+Sometimes, you may use shorthand like CLOSE ON or BIRDS EYE to indirectly indicate the point of view you want the reader to view a scene or specific image from.

 And there it is.
 If you are interested in reading the whole script in its totality, you can download and read it by clicking here:

-However, it’s probably not wise to just jump into a feature.
+However, it’s probably not wise to jump into a feature.
 Instead, start on a small scale by writing a short film first!